Strangemother/python-micro-crc/readme.md

 # `crc.crc32`

-A CRC32 checksum - implemented in a lower-level language.
-Here we'll explore a Nim module that calculates a CRC32 checksum using a precomputed lookup table
+A CRC32 checksum for python - implemented in Nim lang for lower-level language.

+Usage:

 ```py
 from crc import crc32